AhmedElagami/Game-CitySimulation/README.md

 ## General Information
-Created as a project for a Python Programming class at the AGH UST, **City Simulation Game** (or **CSG** for short) is a 2D sandbox game that lets you design, build and manage your own city.
+Created as a project for a Python Programming class at the AGH UST, **Gridopolis** (or **CSG** for short) is a 2D sandbox game that lets you design, build and manage your own city.

 ## Technologies Used